3453-315h/Aron/README.md

 Aron
 --
-__Aron__ is a GO script for finding hidden GET &amp; POST parameters with bruteforce.
+__Aron__ is a simple GO script for finding hidden GET &amp; POST parameters with bruteforce.

 Installation
 --